TRichView Item Types

-RichView documents consist of items.
+TRichView documents consist of items.
 Items are indexed from 0 to ItemCount-1.
-Some items (tables) contain subdocuments (cells) which in their order contain items.
+Some items may contain sub-documents which in their order contain items.
+Such items are:

 If the returned value is 0 or positive, this is a text item.
 In this case, the returned value defines a style of this text: it is an index in the TextStyles collection of the the linked TRVStyle component.